hashicorp/terraform-provider-kubernetes/website/docs/guides/getting-started.html.markdown

 }
 ```

-The simplest way to expose your application to users is via [Service](https://kubernetes.io/docs/concepts/services-networking/service/).
+The simplest way to expose your application to users is via [Service]([Kubernetes reference](https://kubernetes.io/docs/concepts/services-networking/service)/).
 Service is capable of provisioning a load-balancer in some cloud providers
 and managing the relationship between pods and that load balancer
 as new pods are launched and others die for any reason.